xhhmacau/SRG-MoE/README.md

-# When Mixture-of-Experts Meets Time Series Forecasting: A Shift-Resilient Gate Framework
+# When Mixture-of-Experts Meets Time Series Forecasting: A Shift-Resilient Gating Framework

 This is the official PyTorch implementation of our paper: **"When Mixture-of-Experts Meets Time Series Forecasting: A Shift-Resilient Gating Framework"**.
 Our model introduces a novel Mixture-of-Experts (MoE) architecture with EMA-based gating mechanism specifically designed for time series forecasting.